Boston bomber case tests US and Biden on death penalty as victims’ families divided

 In July of 2020, an appeals court left most of Tsarnaev’s convictions in place, but threw out his death sentence and ordered a new round of sentencing with a new jury.
 They agreed with his lawyers that jurors hadn’t been sufficiently questioned about their exposure to media before the trial, where coverage of the bombing was everywhere and people were calling for executions, and hadn’t been given enough information about the alleged influence Tsarnaev’s older brother Tamerlan had on Dzhokar carrying out the attack.
 (Tamerlan died in a shootout with police in the manhunt that followed the bombing.)

-Donald Trump, whose administration restarted federal executions after a 17-year pause, called Dzhokar Tsarnaev an “animal.”
+Donald Trump, whose administration restarted federal executions after a 17-year pause, called Dzhokhar Tsarnaev an “animal.”
 His Justice Department appealed the sentence reduction to the Supreme Court.

 Though Joe Biden has stated his opposition to the death penalty, now that his administration is in charge, it has continued to press for execution in this case.